 "We have and will continue to work very hard with them, their members and volunteers to make sure that everyone involved feels supported."

-The NTFA's decision came after the TSL and NAB League postponed their seasons until May 31 on Monday evening, and continued a procession of cancelled or postponed sporting competitions nationwide.
+The decision comes after the TSL and NAB League postponed their seasons until May 31 on Monday evening.

 IN OTHER NEWS: